min69u/Reforestation/README.md

-## Sore throats are a pain in the neck!
+## When does a joke become a dad joke?
+When it becomes apparent.